 WHY INDIVIDUAL TRAINING?

 Individual training is the most effective form of learning to ski, both for children and adults.
-The instructor can adapt the subject of the classes according to the level and needs of the child.
+The instructor can adapt the programme of the classes according to the level and needs of the child.
 As a result, the training lasts relatively shortly.

 HOW MANY HOURS OF TRAINING DOES A CHILD NEED?